wilsoniya/rust-presentation/presentation/presentation.md

 >   management, and a macro system
 > * Unlike C/C++, Rust prohibits pointer shenanigans
 > * Unlike C, Rust is strongly typed; implicit conversions are prohibited
-> * Like C++, Rust has powerful abstractive features, e.g. monomorphized template polymorphism
+> * Like C++, Rust has powerful abstractive features, e.g. templates (similar
+>   to generics, trait polymorphism
 > * Like Go, Rust provides message passing primitives to support safe concurrency
 > * Unlike Go, Rust has a tiny runtime; neither a GC nor a scheduler
 > * Like Haskell, Rust has ADTs, typeclass-like polymorphism,